 Another issue that city planners will have to consider is how to categorize e-bikes.
 Should they be permitted on bike lanes?
 Should they be allowed to use bike paths?

 According to Electric Bike Magazine, electric bikes occupy a hazy gray area between a motorcycle and a regular bike.
 If an electric bike rider is in a crash, is it a bike accident or a motorcycle accident?
 Should e-bike riders be required to have a driver’s license or motorcycle license?
 If e-bikes increase in popularity, cities may need to ask these crucial questions.
-Edward Bernstein & Associates are motorcycle accident lawyers in Las Vegas, Nevada who are watching how the law handles accidents involving e-bikes.
+Dinizulu Law Group, Ltd are personal injury lawyers in Chicago who are watching how the law handles accidents involving e-bikes.

 Individuals who aren’t properly trained in using e-bikes can also put themselves and others at risk.
 The lithium batteries used in e-bikes have been known to explode.
 Improperly maintained bikes can suddenly stall while going full-speed, possibly throwing the rider from the bike, resulting in serious head or neck injuries.
 E-bikes are also silent.
 Pedestrians and drivers use their ears to hear a cyclist approaching.
 An e-bike rider could silently pass a pedestrian too closely, resulting in a collision.
 In fact, in China, people are killed because they have walked in front of an e-bike without looking.